WinVector/vtreat/cran-comments.md

     Conversion of ‘README.md’ failed:
     pandoc: Could not fetch https://www.r-pkg.org/badges/version/vtreat
     TlsException (HandshakeFailed (Error_Protocol ("expecting server hello, got alert : [(AlertLevel_Fatal,HandshakeFailure)]",True,HandshakeFailure)))
-    It does not occur on Win-check, and I am hoping is just an artifact of my checking environment.
+    It does not occur on Win-check, and I am assume is just an artifact of my checking environment.

 ## Downstream dependencies